-So I introduce myself.
-I tell the audience that I’m not going to read my paper, because they all have a copy anyway.
-I get a little bit of audience participation going as I check that they do have a copy.
+So, I introduce myself.
+I tell the audience that I’m not going to read my paper because they all have a copy anyway.
+I get a little bit of audience participation going, and I check that they do have a copy.
 I tell them that I’m just going to introduce myself and talk about my book, then I’ll read an extract.
 The delegates look happy enough with this.
 I say that when I started writing it, I didn’t speak Chinese.
 I attempt to crack a feeble joke: when I started writing the book, I say, I didn’t even know where China was.
 In fact, I add, I wasn’t sure if China even existed.
 It’s not really a very good joke, and it doesn’t really work, so I continue on regardless.
 I keep things light and personal and friendly.
 I talk about the Yijing as a creative tool.
 I say a little bit about my own idiosyncratic explorations of the book.
 Every so often, I back-translate myself into English for my fellow Anglophones.
 The audience is relatively engaged.
 Even the delegate who was sitting next to me all morning, and who for most of it was playing Candy Crush Saga, has put her phone down.
 This is, I think, a good sign.

 When I’ve said all I need to say in Chinese, I tell the audience I’m going to read the story.
 The worst is over.
-For me at least, but not for the translator.
+For me, at least, but not for the translator.
 I read paragraph by paragraph.
 My translator reads from the Chinese text, and occasionally softens parts of the story when she judges them inappropriate for such an august and solemn gathering.
 The Duracell Bunny more or less survives.
 I’m glad about this.
 But when it comes to the erection pills (勃起药 – literally ‘erectile dysfunction medicine’ – the translated text reads), my translator loses her nerve and resorts to euphemisms.
 I cannot blame her for this.
 Had I known I was going to read to this audience, to the Deputy Political Commissar and his like, I would have chosen a different story.
-Had I know I was going to read to this audience, I would have written the whole damn thing in Chinese months before, run it past Chinese friends, and practised for weeks in front of the mirror.
+Had I known I was going to read to this audience, I would have written the whole damn thing in Chinese months before, run it past Chinese friends, and practised for weeks in front of the mirror.
 But it is too late for such hypotheticals.
 Here we are, the translator and I, doing as best we can with the material, however wildly inappropriate.

 I get to the end of the story.
 My translator improvises a final paragraph of her family-friendly version of the tale.
 Then we are done.
 I smile at the audience and thank them.
 There is a round of applause.
 I give the translator a grin.
 She looks more relieved than I am.
 Then I stride from the stage, my head down in what I hope is a look of moral seriousness and deep contemplation, even if it is really just an attempt to avoid meeting the eyes of the Deputy Political Commissar.